atk4/data/docs/persistence.rst

 Join construct will single out the fields that needs to be stored in a separate table and will typecast them before persisting.

-You must remember that type-castin is a two-way operation.
-If you introducing your own types, you will need to make sure they can be saved and loaded correctly.
+You must remember that type-casting is a two-way operation.
+If you are introducing your own types, you will need to make sure they can be saved and loaded correctly.

 There are also a lot of flexiblity on how exactly you typecast your values to match your database requirements.

-For
-SQL databases it's essential to convert date formats, booleans and pack arrays::
+For SQL databases it's essential to convert date formats, booleans and pack arrays::

     $m->addField('registered', ['type'=>'date']);